Welcome to this ultimate guide to help you learn and master supply and demand in forex trading.

 In this chart, the price dropped and reacted to an opposing demand zone on the left side of the chart and rallied up creating a new demand zone.
 We placed our buy order at this price level and waited for the price to come back and retest the demand zone.
 Price came back, triggered our order and went up.

 The price rallied up, paused creating a base and dropped down.
 We draw our supply zone and place our sell order and wait for the price to come back.
 The reason why we placed only one sell order is that when price retested the supply zone the tail of the candle pierced the supply zone.
 This is a sign that this supply zone is used up and the probability of another sell order to work out will be slim.

 In this chart, the price created a rally-base-rally.
 Usually, we don’t focus too much on rally-base-rally and drop-base-drop types of zones because they are located within the trend and trades fail most of the time.
 So we prefer focusing on the structures that develop at the reversal (drop-base-rally and rally-base-drop).
 These are very reliable and strong structures to trade.

 The price created a rally-base-rally type of structure.
 We draw our demand zone and waited for the price to test it and trigger our buy order.
 Price did come back, tested the zone and rallied up as planned.

 Sometimes if you are not sure if the zone will yield a successful trade, you could wait for the price to test the zone and gives you some bullish or bearish evidence before placing your order.
 That way you could decrease your chances of entering a losing trade.

-Again, I prefer structures at reversal points because they are powerful and chances of success are high compared to within the trend structures.
+Again, we prefer structures at reversal points because they are powerful and chances of success are high compared to within the trend structures.

 In this example, we have another within-the-trend structure.
-I wanted to show this trading setup because as I mentioned in the previous example, these structures are not very strong.
+We wanted to show this trading setup because as we mentioned in the previous example, these structures are not very strong.